 Given an input face image $\mathbf{I}$, we utilize 5 face detection landmarks to crop patches around each one of the two eyes.
-We resize the patches to shape $128 \times 128 \times 3$ and stack them channel wise along with a cropped image of the face.
+We resize the patches to shape $128 \times 128 \times 3$ and stack them channel-wise along with a cropped image of the face.
 We employ a simple model architecture consisting of a ResNet-18~\cite{he2016deep} to extract features, followed by two fully connected layers to map features to two separate eye modalities, which are a) dense 3D eye coordinates and b) a 3D gaze vector.
-As final gaze output, we consider the mean direction calculated from the two modalities.
-From our experiments, training with eye coordinate targets alone, usually resulted to similar or slightly worse results than training with gaze direction targets.
-However, when combining both eye modalities we were able to achieve the best model performance, as also discussed in \cref{sec:eval_gazeas3Drec}.
+As the final gaze output, we consider the mean direction calculated from the two modalities.

-To train the above network we employ standard 3D mesh regression losses, as well as gaze constraints to boost gaze accuracy.
-In particular, for mesh regression we enforce a vertex loss and an edge length loss between the model outputs and the respective ground truth or pseudo-ground truth.
-The vertex loss can be expressed as follows:
+To train the above network for mesh regression, similarly to \cite{Deng_2020_CVPR}, we enforce a vertex loss and an edge length loss between the model outputs and the respective ground truth or pseudo-ground truth, which can be expressed as:

 where $\mathbf{V}_{j}\in\mathbb{R}^{N_v\times 3}$ and $\mathbf{V}^*_{j}\in\mathbb{R}^{N_v\times 3}$ for $j=\{l,r\}$ are the output and the (pseudo-)ground truth coordinates, while the edge length loss (based on the fixed mesh triangulation of our template meshes) can be written as: